Eczema (mate harehare) is a common skin condition that causes redness, inflammation, dryness and itching of your skin.

 There is currently no cure for eczema, but there are many ways of controlling the symptoms.
 If you manage your eczema well with the appropriate treatment and self-care, it should improve over time.
-Do the following the help keep eczema under control:
+Do the following to help keep eczema under control:

 - Avoid the following:

 - Irritants, eg, soaps, detergents, solvents, ink, vegetable juice, gardening, flour.

 - Scratching – scratching in response to itch can make your rash even worse, leading to more inflammation and itching.
 This is called the itch-scratch cycle.
 Read more about itching.